Updated: 8/1/18 | August 1st, 2018

 If you’re not entirely sure about your decision to travel solo, it’ll be easier for concerned friends and family to talk you out of it.
 Don’t just come up with a half-baked idea and tell everyone that you might be considering traveling alone.

 On the other hand, does the dream of traveling keep you awake at night (in a good way)?
 Are you more excited about exploring the world than anything else in your life right now?
-Can you afford to put your life on hold, and are you dedicated enough to save up the required funds?
-If so….
+Have you looked into the cost to travel the world, and are you dedicated enough to save up the required funds?

 Have a solid plan